mmacferrin/Antarctica_Today/README.md

 # Note:
-This code-base is no longer being maintained in this repository by Dr. Mike MacFerrin.
-It is being maintained and further developed at the National Snow & Ice Data Center (NSIDC) at their Antarctica Today repository: https://github.com/nsidc/Antarctica_Today/
+This code-base is no longer being maintained in this repository solely by Dr. Mike MacFerrin.
+It is being maintained and further developed at the National Snow & Ice Data Center (NSIDC) with Dr. MacFerrin and co-workers at their Antarctica Today repository: https://github.com/nsidc/Antarctica_Today/
 This code contained here has been deprecated.

 # Antarctica_Today